famoseagle/sweatshop/README.markdown

 ## Running the queue

-SweatShop has been tested with Rabbit and Kestrel, but it will also work with Starling.
+Sweatshop has been tested with Rabbit and Kestrel, but it will also work with Starling.
 Please use the following resources to install the server:

 Kestrel:
 http://github.com/robey/kestrel/tree/master